Heating field guide

 When this guide actually helps

-This guide works best when you are trying to sort out urgency, safe homeowner checks, and whether the next conversation should be about repair or replacement.
-It is especially useful when the furnace is still doing something, but not doing the right thing consistently.
+Use this guide when you need to sort out urgency, check a few safe items, and decide whether the next conversation should be about repair or replacement.
+It is most useful when the furnace is still trying to run but the home is not warming up the way it should.

 Use it when the symptom is confusing